FabianSchoenberger/PiRover/proposal/proposal.md

 ### Web Interface

 The PiRover will be remotely controlled via a Web-Interface.
-The interface will show a live feed of the camera and allows for the control of the vehicles acceleration and steering.
+The interface will show a live feed of the camera and allows for the control of the vehicle's acceleration and steering.
 Furthermore, the front lights can be overridden to be permanently on or off.
 In addition, the driver will be given important information like speed, acceleration and information whether something is behind the vehicle.